 Gone are the days of flipping through the Yellow Pages or having a Local Directory drop through your door!
 People are searching for your business online and to put it into numbers, that’s 97% of internet users!

-Local SEO means that if your business is in King’s Lynn for example, people in and around that area searching for your trade will be more likely to see you rather than someone in New York who they will never do business with; it narrows the field using the location of the person conducting the search.
-By making sure that you optimise your site for local queries, you are helping customers discover your business and your services.
-And website hits mean conversions which mean sales!
+Local SEO means that if your business is in King’s Lynn for example, people in and around that area searching for your trade will be more likely to see you rather than someone in New York who they will never do business with.
+It narrows the field using the location of the person conducting the search.
+By making sure that you optimise your site for local queries, you are helping customers discover your business and services.
+This result in website hits mean conversions which mean sales!

 The best ways to boost your local SEO are: